-Evidence was graded using the Grading of Recommendations Assessment, Development and Evaluation (GRADE) Working Group approach where high quality evidence such as that gained from randomised controlled trials (RCTs) may be downgraded to moderate or low if review and study quality is limited, if there is inconsistency in results, indirect comparisons, imprecise or sparse data and high probability of reporting bias.
+Evidence was graded using the Grading of Recommendations Assessment, Development and Evaluation (GRADE) Working Group approach where high quality evidence such as that gained from randomised controlled trials (RCTs) may be downgraded to moderate, low or very low if review and study quality is limited, if there is inconsistency in results, indirect comparisons, imprecise or sparse data and high probability of reporting bias.
 It may also be downgraded if risks associated with the intervention or other matter under review are high.
-Conversely, low quality evidence such as that gained from observational studies may be upgraded if effect sizes are large, there is a dose dependent or reasonably response results are if consistent. precise and direct with low associated risks (see end of table for an explanation of these terms)2.
-The resulting table represents an objective summary of the available evidence. although the conclusions are solely the opinion of staff of NeuRA (Neuroscience Research Australia).
+Conversely, low quality evidence such as that gained from observational studies may be upgraded if effect sizes are large, there is a dose dependent response or if results are reasonably consistent, precise and direct with low associated risks (see end of table for an explanation of these terms)2.
+The resulting table represents an objective summary of the available evidence, although the conclusions are solely the opinion of staff of NeuRA (Neuroscience Research Australia).